Brew Talks: Industry Networking and Business Discussions

 Dogfish Head presents Brew Talks, Brewbound's industry meet-up series.
 Engage with like-minded professionals and network with fellow brewers, distributors, retailers

-Attendees must register to attend Brew Talks GABF 2018.
+Note: Attendees must register to attend Brew Talks as this event is separate from GABF.
 A portion of the proceeds will be donated to a non-profit organization chosen by Dogfish Head.

 Brew Talks Past Speakers

 Firestone Walker co-founder David Walker is originally from Devon, a county in southwest England.
 He relocated to the West Coast in 1991, and established the brewery in Los Olivos, California with his brother-in-law Adam Firestone a few years after that.
 The company relocated Paso Robles in 2001.
 Walker makes regular trips home to see his family and check on his beer, which, along with 20 U.S. states, is distributed in the UK.

 Christine Perich serves as the CEO of New Belgium Brewing and is a member of the company’s Board of Directors.
 At the end of 2012, she guided the company through a 2nd Stage ESOP transaction, which resulted in New Belgium becoming a 100% employee-owned company BCORP.
 Perich now has oversight of all day to day operations and the construction and integration of the company’s second production facility in Asheville, North Carolina, which is slated for completion in late 2015.
 Christine has been an integral part of New Belgium’s growth and success.
 When she started at New Belgium in 2000, the company operated a 165,000 barrelage production facility and distributed its products in 7 states.
 In 2014, New Belgium will produce more than 970,000 barrels and distribute its products in 37 states and throughout Canada and Sweden.